 - Unintentional weight loss

-Swallowing disorders can lead to a variety of unpleasant results and serious medical conditions including pneumonia, malnutrition, poor dentition, and dehydration.
-Those with swallowing disorders are often embarrassed and are prone to avoid eating in public, taking a huge toll on social and emotional well-being.
+Swallowing disorders can lead to a variety of serious medical conditions including pneumonia, malnutrition, poor dental condition or dehydration.
+If you have a swallowing disorders, you may also avoid eating in public out of embarrassment, which can take a huge toll on your social and emotional well-being.

 Factors that can contribute to dysphagia include: